Waboodoo/HTTP-Shortcuts/docs/scripting.md

 setVariable('myVariable', 'Hello World');
 ```

-Please note that the `setVariable` function can only store values into static variables (i.e., constants), and that there is a size limit of 30000 characters.
-If the variable does not exist or is not a static variable, and error is raised.
+Please note that there is a size limit of 30000 characters.
+If the variable does not exist an error is raised.

 <a name="shortcut-info"></a>
 ## Getting Information about the Current Shortcut